apiverve/countydata-API/README.md

 ## Legal

-All usage of the mailboxlayer website, API, and services is subject to the [APIVerve Terms of Service](https://apiverve.com/terms) and all legal documents and agreements.
+All usage of the APIVerve website, API, and services is subject to the [APIVerve Terms of Service](https://apiverve.com/terms) and all legal documents and agreements.

 ---